jkjung-avt/jkjung-avt.github.io/_posts/2018-02-12-faster-rcnn.md

    $ make
    ```

 Here, installation of Faster R-CNN is complete.
 We would download the pre-trained Faster R-CNN object detector model, as well as the `demo_camera.py` script.
-Note the pre-trained model was trained with [Pascal VOC 2007 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) and could detect 20 classes of objects. finally we run the demo script and check the result.
+Note the pre-trained model was trained with [Pascal VOC 2007 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) and could detect 20 classes of objects.
+Finally we could run the demo script and check the result.

    ```shell
    $ cd ~/project/py-faster-rcnn